 To Keaton, it’s important for everyone to know that many people live with mental illness and enjoy success on their terms.
 They manage their condition in their day-to-day lives so well that you might never know of their inner demons.
 Keaton himself is one of those people- if you talked to him today, you likely would not know that he suffers from bipolar disorder unless he told you himself.
 But he didn’t start like that- it took years of trial and error, of eventual self-acceptance, and of support.

 This is the beginning of Keaton Leikam’s story.
-A loving husband, supported by his caring and understanding wife.
 A successful software developer.
 A man who lives with bipolar disorder.
 An everyday person who is there with you.